The One (TV series): Production

 On 15 November 2018, it was announced that Netflix had given the production a series order for a first series consisting of eight episodes.
 The series was created by Howard Overman.
+Lois Chimimba who is a Scottish actress with a father from Malawi was cast as Hannah Bailey.

 Reception

-Review aggregator Rotten Tomatoes reported an approval rating of 44% based on 16 reviews, with an average rating of 5.33/10.
+Review aggregator Rotten Tomatoes reported an approval rating of 39% based on 18 reviews, with an average rating of 5.30/10.
 The website's critics consensus reads, "Too much plot and not enough resolve let The One down, but its fun and flashy thrills may be enough to keep viewers entertained - at least for a little while."
 Metacritic reported a weighted average score for the series of 51 out of 100 based on 9 reviews, indicating "mixed or average reviews".